 How did enslaved people in Saint-Domingue lead a successful revolution?

-In the late eighteenth century, enslaved people in Saint-Domingue, the French colony that became Haiti, rose up against their colonial masters and gained their freedom and independence.
-Haiti became the first fully free society in the Atlantic world and the second independent nation in the Americas (after the United States).
+In the late eighteenth century, enslaved people in Saint-Domingue, the French colony that became Haiti, rose up against colonial rulers and gained their freedom and independence.
+Haiti became the first fully free society in the Atlantic world by abolishing slavery.
+It also became the second independent nation in the Americas (after the United States).
 Understanding the Haitian Revolution is crucial to understanding the course of world history and the history of the Americas.
 It is also essential to understanding Haiti today.
-Through readings, maps, digital activities, and simulations, students consider the development of the American colonial world and the legacies of the only successful slave revolt in the history of the world.
+Through readings, maps, and digital activities, students consider the development of the American colonial world and the legacies of one of the most successful revolts of enslaved people in world history.

 Mapping European Colonization of the AmericasStudents explore the geography of the Americas during European colonialism and understand how the changing political geography of the Americas affected events on Hispaniola.